 Many firms feel that public cloud is a cost-effective DR plan!

-Public Cloud is one major option that many firms consider as a strategy that addresses budgetary constraints associated with disaster recovery.
+Public Cloud is one major option that many firms consider as a strategic solution to address budgetary constraints associated with disaster recovery.

-As a cost-effective solution, public cloud offers a dynamic combination of hybrid on- and off-premise resources, ensuring business flexibility across firms.
+As a cost-effective cloud based disaster recovery service, the public cloud offers a dynamic combination of hybrid on- and off-premise resources, ensuring business continuity and flexibility across organizations.
+It allows companies to scale their recovery strategies efficiently while avoiding the high capital expenses of traditional infrastructure.

 - Automation: This is one key factor that traditional systems lagged in addressing on-time recovery because of heavy manual processes in testing, deployment, and recovery procedures.
 Automation ensures predictability and reliability with low costs.